 •To allow browser globals (like alert, console, etc) that are useful in development, devel can be set to true.
 Use this for the Options (add other options you may want): --devel=true

 •To tolerate messy whitespace, white can be set to true.
-Use this for the Options (add other options you may want): --white=true
+Add this to the Options: --white=true

 •JSLint is not developed or maintained by AI Internet Solutions LLC.
 AI Internet Solutions LLC only provides an interface to JSLint.
 Therefore, only bugs or problems with the JSLint interface (but not JSLint itself) should be reported to AI Internet Solutions LLC.

-These options used to be supported in older versions of JSLint included with CSE HTML Validator v15.0 and below but are currently no longer available in the newer version of JSLint included with CSE HTML Validator v16.0.
+These options used to be supported in older versions of JSLint included with CSS HTML Validator v15.0 and below but are currently no longer available in the newer version of JSLint included with CSS HTML Validator v16.0 and above.
 They are listed here for reference purposes but should not be used.

 •To turn off indentation, indent can be set to 0.
 Use this for the Options (add other options you may want): --indent=0